alexmach77/CDTM-Backend-Workshop-WT2016/notes_workshop.md

 If I delete an user in the table USERS, i want that all his tweets to be deleted.
 Hence i use on delete ascade when defininig the tweets.

+##Sql injection
+in oython we use placeholders to pass variables in querryes and we do it in the execute statemet.
+If we do it in the query statement anybody can send a code inside a variable and drop all the DB.

+But if we do it in the execute statemetn, then python takes care that this do not happen.

+##Python dictionaries
+dict.get is one of the many built-in functions of the dictionaries.
+It returns the value for the given key.

+dict.get(key, default=None)

+	def dict_from_row(row):
+	    ''' Converts a query result into a dict ''' return {} if row == None else dict(zip(row.keys(), row))

+    cookieTypes = []
+    for row in cur:
+        cookieTypes.append(dict_from_row(row).get('type'))
+    return cookieTypes